OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-40.md

 Anoint them as you anointed their father, so they may serve as priests to Me.
 Their anointing shall be for a perpetual priesthood throughout their generations.”

 ## Exodus 40:16
-Moses did everything just as the Lord had commanded him.
+Moses carried out all the tasks exactly as the Lord had instructed him.

 ## Exodus 40:17
 In the first month of the second year, on the first day, the tabernacle was set up.